 Founded in 1969, the National Council for Mental Wellbeing is a membership organization that drives policy and social change on behalf of nearly 3,500 mental health and substance use treatment organizations and the more than 10 million children, adults and families they serve.
 We advocate for policies to ensure equitable access to high-quality services.
 We build the capacity of mental health and substance use treatment organizations.
 And we promote greater understanding of mental wellbeing as a core component of comprehensive health and health care.
 Through our Mental Health First Aid (MHFA) program, we have trained more than 2.5 million people in the U.S. to identify, understand and respond to signs and symptoms of mental health and substance use challenges.

-Premier Behavioral Health Association
+Premier Mental Health and Substance Use Recovery Association

-- Mental Health First Aid USA – 2 million people have learned the skills to identify and respond to signs of mental health and substance use challenges.
+- Mental Health First Aid USA – 2.5 million people have learned the skills to identify and respond to signs of mental health and substance use challenges.

 - Consulting – Leading state-of-the-science education and practice improvement to drive integrated care and ensure services are efficient and effective.

 - NatCon, the National Council Conference – The best in leadership, organization development and excellence in mental health and substance use practice.